siddharthahiremath/siddharthahiremath/README.md

 ## 💬 Let’s Chat

 *Ping me on **Twitter/X @\_\_hiremath** or **Discord \_siddev***
-Have a bug, an idea, or want to debate whether automating homework counts as cheating (kidding, Ms. V)?
+Have a bug or an idea?
 Hit me up!

 ---